The UMW Battlefield Moves

 A dispatch about one of Illinois labor's lost causes

-Magazine introduction: To protect the interests of its members, the UMW fights battles on several fronts—some of them a good distance from the coal fields.
+Illinois Issues introduction: To protect the interests of its members, the UMW fights battles on several fronts—some of them a good distance from the coal fields.
 The union's challenge is to maintain economic benefits while meeting its obligation to see that working conditions are as clean and safe as possible.

 * * *

-The dangers of mining coal for a living are well-known.
-But injury and early death are not the only threats to the well-being of miners.
+The dangers of mining coal for a living are well-known, but injury and early death are not the only threats to the well-being of miners.
 Unemployment, seasonal layoffs, low wages, and pensionless futures have been equally crippling.
 Disarming both the physical and the economic threats to their membership has been the main goal of the United Mine Workers (UMW) since its founding in 1890.

 In the last 90 years the union has survived scandal, power struggles, depressions and encroachments from rival unions.
 In 1979 the miners of Illinois (the UMW's District 12) numbered 19,660—down from its peak of some 100,000 in the 1920's but still a sizable presence in the state since the UMW mines about 96 percent of the coal dug in Illinois.